laserbeamfoam/SimToPC/README.md

 ## Description

-**SimToPc** is a collection of Python scripts that automate **single-track laser powder bed fusion (LPBF) simulations** using solvers from the **LaserbeamFoam** family in OpenFOAM.
-It is designed to make it easy to study how process parameters—such as laser power, scanning speed, and laser spot size—affect the morphology of melt tracks in a systematic and reproducible way.
+**SimToPC** is an open-source Python package for the automated post-processing and analysis of **single-track Laser Powder Bed Fusion (LPBF) simulations**.

+It provides a reproducible workflow to extract **melt-pool geometry and porosity metrics along the entire scan track**, enabling full-field analysis beyond conventional centreline measurements.

+SimToPC is designed to work with **OpenFOAM-based LPBF solvers** and is demonstrated using **laserMeltFoam**.
+The software produces structured, machine-learning-ready outputs and can optionally be used to generate surrogate models for rapid exploration of process-parameter spaces.

-Given a table of parameter sets, SimToPc will:
+Given a table of parameter sets, SimToPc can:

 1. **Generate and run cases**
    Create one simulation case per parameter combination, patch the relevant OpenFOAM dictionaries, and run the simulations either locally or on the HPC system of your choice (via SSH/Slurm).